demichele/mam/README.md

 ![MAM](http://iotahispano.com/wp-content/uploads/MAM.png)

 The following repo provides simple examples on how to broadcast data through the Tangle using MAM.
-In the example folder you will find a file to send a message (publishPublicStart.js) and another to receive it by using the Root provided after the sending is done (fetchAsync.js).
+In the examples folder you will find a file to send a message (publishPublicStart.js) and another to receive it by using the Root provided after the sending is done (fetchAsync.js).
 The code was taken from http://www.iotameetup.nl/2nd-iota-meetup-18-12-2017-amsterdam/ (Thanks Harm van den Brink!).
 Both files require minor edits as described on the comments

 # Requirements